f-ds/f-ds.github.io/_posts/2016-06-18-create-and-publish-vector-data-from-scratch.markdown

    then press OK and type your output file name.

-   Fill-in the information about the `Geometry Type` and `Attributes` (fields) in the following dialogue box as shown below:
+   Fill-in the information about the `Geometry Type` and `Attributes` (aka fields) in the following dialogue box as shown below:

    <img title="CLICK TO OPEN !!! - New layer dialogue box" src="https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_new_layer_dialogue_mod.png" width="50%">

-4. Draw a polygon
+4. Now it's time to draw a polygon:

+   Select the created layer on the QGIS Layers menu then click on
+      * the orange pencil **( 1 )** button to activate the editing of the layer
+      * The odd green and yellow button **( 2 )** to add a new feature.
+      * Use the cursor to draw the polygon...
+In this example we draw a quite complicated polygon tracing the perimeter of the Lucca's Furtification Wall.

    <img title="CLICK TO OPEN !!! - Add a new feature drawing it" src="https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_draw feature_mod.png" width="50%">

+   When we have closed the polygon a dialogue box will appear: here is the place to fill-in the attributes value of our features.

    <img title="CLICK TO OPEN !!! - Add attributes" src="https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_edit_attributes.png" width="20%">